3: DNA Profiling

 Examine the DNA strand shown below.
 The table highlights a specific portion of a much longer DNA molecule to focus on the region containing restriction sites.

-Two (2) distinct types of restriction enzyme recognition sites, RsaI and KroI, are labeled at the top of this DNA segment.
+Two (2) distinct types of restriction enzyme recognition sites, KspI and SstI, are labeled at the top of this DNA segment.

 Note: The dashes at both ends of the strand indicate that the next restriction site is far away and outside the visible region.
 Because this segment is part of a much larger molecule, any uncut or very large fragments will not travel into the gel and will appear to be stuck in the well.

-Determine the sizes of the DNA bands that would appear on an agarose gel after digestion with RsaI only.
+Determine the sizes of the DNA bands that would appear on an agarose gel after digestion with KspI only.

-Click to show Restriction Enzyme DNA Fragment (8 length) example problem
+Click to show Determining Restriction Enzyme DNA Fragment Products (8 Length, 2 Sites) example problem

 DNA Fragment Question:Shown below is a short DNA fragment that is only 8 kb in length.
 This fragment has been isolated for restriction enzyme analysis.

-Two (2) distinct types of restriction enzyme recognition sites, PauI and SgfI, are labeled at the top of this DNA segment.
+Two (2) distinct types of restriction enzyme recognition sites, MluI and PdiI, are labeled at the top of this DNA segment.

-Determine the sizes of the DNA bands that would appear on an agarose gel after digestion with PauI only.
+Determine the sizes of the DNA bands that would appear on an agarose gel after digestion with MluI only.

-Click to show Restriction Enzyme Overhang Sequence example problem
+Click to show Identifying Restriction Enzyme Overhang Sequences (6 Choices) example problem

 Restriction enzymes are proteins that cut DNA at specific sequences to produce fragments for further study.
 These enzymes are obtained from various types of bacteria and have the ability to recognize short nucleotide sequences within a larger DNA molecule.

-Based on this information, which one of the following sequences below corresponds to the overhang region of the DNA after cleavage by the restriction enzyme ApaI?
+Based on this information, which one of the following sequences below corresponds to the overhang region of the DNA after cleavage by the restriction enzyme Bpu14I?

-Click to show Restriction Enzyme Cleavage Type example problem
+Click to show Identifying Restriction Enzyme Cleavage Types example problem

 Restriction enzymes are proteins that cut DNA at specific sequences to produce fragments for further study.
 These enzymes are obtained from various types of bacteria and have the ability to recognize short nucleotide sequences within a larger DNA molecule.